Joseph Gerrald: A Convention the Only Means of Saving Us from Ruin

 Gerrald sets the tone of the letter by discussing how legislators and the government may be offended by the criticisms he presents, but states that the government exists to represent the people and should learn from their suggestions.
 He draws on the trajectories and repercussions of the wars of the 18th century, including the American Revolution, to form his argument that the British should not have engaged in the current war, which Prime Minister William Pitt was carrying through.

 Throughout this pamphlet, Gerrald addresses the people of England on the need for common folk to be involved in politics.
-He believed that this was important because of the eruption of war between England and France, caused by the majority British opposition to French Revolution.
-He argues that even though the government declares war, it is made possible only because of the contributions of others – in the form of taxes and soldiers – and thus that people are morally obliged to understand and justify the wars.
+He believed that this was important because of the outbreak of war between Britain and France in 1793 over tensions caused by the French Revolution.
+He argues that even though governments declare war, their decision is made possible only because of the contributions of others – in the form of taxes and soldiers – and thus publics are morally obliged to understand and justify such wars.
 On this front, Gerrald uses the young United States, an example showing that there exists a country that doesn't go to war unless its citizens decide to.

 Gerrald also found civic involvement necessary because the wars themselves were not constructive.
 He suggests that negotiations could have made a larger impact on the people because the outcomes of the wars left civilians in a worse state than they had started with.
 In addition, he refers to the Society of the Friends of the People's report that many current representatives are self-elected or are tools for the aristocracy, and that the current system favors neither wealth nor population size.
 To overcome these issues, Gerrald suggests a plan where people can elect representatives who will follow instructions set by the general body.